dina-lab3D/Fold-Dock/README.md

     3. Run the following command (with python 3):

-            python NanoNet.py <fasta file path>
+            python fold_dock.py <antibody fasta file path>

-            this will produce a backbone + cb pdb named '<record name>_nanonet_backbone_cb.pdb' for each record in the fasta file.

             options:

-                    -s : write all the models into a single PDB file, separated with MODEL and ENDMDL (reduces running time when predicting many structures), default is False.
+                    -a <antigen_pdb>: pdb file with the antigen structure for docking.
+                    -c <antigen_chains>: which antigen chains to consider for docking, for example ABC, (default: All chains in the given antigen_pdb file)
-                    -o <output directory> : path to a directory to put the generated models in, default is './NanoNetResults' -m : run side chains reconstruction using modeller, default is False.
-Output it to a pdb file named '<record name>_nanonet_full_relaxed.pdb'
+                    -o <output directory> : path to a directory to put the generated models in, default is './Results' -m : run side chains reconstruction using modeller on the structures, default is False.
-                    -c <path to Scwrl4 executable>: run side chains reconstruction using scwrl, default is False.
-Output it to a pdb file named '<record name>_nanonet_full.pdb'
-                    -t : use this parameter for TCR V-beta modeling, default is False
+                    -t <top_n>: number of models to generate for each antibody sequence (0-len(antigen)), default is 5.
+                    -v <verbose>: whether or not to print the program progress, default is 1 (print). for a quiet run use -v 0.

 ## Approximate running times for 1,000 antibody-antigen complexes (min):